The theme this time is a furniture design solution targeting Gen Z.

 This design allows the top part of the lamp to be easily removed from the main part.

-And attach the part on the chair, so the light won't disrupt anyone and can personalize the light environment.
+The top part attaches to the chair, so the light won't disrupt anyone and lets them personalize the lighting.

 The overall vibe is really like having a close friend keeping you company late at night.